enessancar/Weather-App/README.md

 # Weather-App

 The application displays the weather conditions of the entered city.
-If you leave it blank , it shows an error message
+If you leave it blank , it shows an error message.